 Applicants have to be active full or corresponding radiologist members in good standing of ESCR and ESR, in the year(s) of application and examination.

 Candidates have to attend a minimum of three (3) ESCR Annual Scientific Meetings in five (5) years.
-The meeting during which the examination is taken will not be considered as one of the required Annual Scientific Meeting participations.
+The meeting during which the examination is taken may also be considered as one of the required Annual Scientific Meeting participations.

-Moreover, attendance in maximum one (1) meeting can be replaced by five (5) ESCR Educational Webinars.
+Moreover, attendance in maximum one (1) meeting can be replaced by five (5) ESCR Educational Webinars (live attendance).

 Please refer to the European Training Curriculum for Subspecialisation in Radiology (Level III) in order to check the knowledge requirements.